yotarok/flacenc-rs/README.md

 1. Performing FLAC encoding from custom input sources.
 1. Inspecting the encoded streams, enabling analysis and serialization of encoder results.
+1. Decoding a FLAC bitstream (experimental).

 Importantly, this encoder is designed for hackability.
-Its portable and (relatively) clean code make it easy to modify and adapt to your specific use cases.
+Its portable and (relatively) clean code makes it easy to modify and adapt to your specific use cases.

-If you need a stand-alone FLAC encoder, rather than an embeddable library, try our companion CLI tool, [`flacenc-bin`].
+If you need a stand-alone FLAC encoder/ decoder, rather than an embeddable library, try our companion CLI tool, [`flacenc-bin`].

 For a detailed comparison of this encoder's characteristics against the [FLAC reference implementation](https://xiph.org/flac/download.html), please